This post was most recently updated on November 9th, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Why Do We Need to Save the Honeybee?
+Why Do We Need to Save the ?

-The numbers of honeybees are really on the decline.
-With the rise of the varroa mite and the increase in pesticide and insecticide used, our bees are dying.
+Wild bumble numbers are really on the decline.
+With the rise of the varroa mite, American foul brood and the increase in pesticide and insecticide used in our backyard and in agriculture, our bees are dying., native and

 In massive numbers.